 Upcoming in the month of June 2016 are events and activities which will enhance your understanding of Seattle history and the history of one of Seattle’s iconic neighborhoods, Ballard.

 The Seattle Municipal Archives in City Hall is the repository of both paper and digital records of Seattle.
-On Tuesday, June 21 from 1 to 2 PM Scott Cline, City Archivist, will show some of his favorite items from the collection and will explain how they help us understand the City of Seattle.
+On Tuesday, June 21, 2016 from 1 to 2 PM Scott Cline, City Archivist, will show some of his favorite items from the collection and will explain how photos, documents, tapes, film, etc. help us understand the City of Seattle.
 The program will be held in the main-floor meeting room at City Hall, immediately to your left when entering from Fifth Avenue.

 In addition to the photos and files of the Seattle Municipal Archives, the Seattle Public Library has maps and on-line resources for research into Seattle neighborhoods.
 New ways to research neighborhood history includes on-line search of newspapers and the library’s photo collection, plus links to other resources.